...I never knew such a thing as bone wax even existed.

 The world of medical devices is fascinating, partly because they document the progress of medicine as a discipline.

 This project put a smile on my face because I never knew such a thing as bone wax even existed, but it certainly does – and has since the 19th century.
 It's an organic wax that is applied to the cut surfaces of bones to stop the bleeding, keep the surface moist and aid in healing.
-A prime example of its use is the sternum during a heart bypass procedure, where the cut surfaces might be exposed to air for four or more hours before being joined together again.
+A prime example of its use is the sternum during open heart surgery, where the cut surfaces might be exposed to air for four or more hours before being joined together again.

 Aside from learning about bone wax, this was a fun project because it offered the opportunity to blend illustration with photography.
 The photograph is perfectly posed for an image like this, making the result quite compelling.